 This is a controversial issue.
 On one side of the argument are people who believe that the right to tinker with one’s own possessions as one chooses is inviolate and therefore that 1201 should not exist or at least not apply.
-But the other side will no longer be limited to the usual media industry suspects: it’s going to include more and more makers of products and services that use software — and use access controls for that software to secure them.
+But the other side of the argument will no longer be limited to the usual media industry suspects: it’s going to include more and more makers of products and services that use software — and use access controls for that software to secure them.
 And in leaving the door open for 1201 to apply to such things, the Office is pointing the way to the likely real future of this law.

 I’m not talking about pod coffee makers or laser printers, and I’m not talking (only) about using access controls as garden walls to keep competitors out.
 I’m talking about the wider world of Internet of Things (IoT) devices and apps.
-It’s one thing to suggest that people should have full ownership rights to their coffee makers or garage door openers.
-But it’s another matter to suggest that the security of connected cars and medical devices should be left in the hands of consumers who are free to hack them.
+It’s one thing to suggest that people should have full ownership rights to their gadgets.
+But it’s another matter to suggest that the security of connected cars and medical devices should be left in the hands of consumers who are free to hack them (and purveyors of hacks to those consumers).

 Developers of IoT devices use a variety of techniques to keep them from being hacked; some of these involve encryption of code and/or data that could well be found to be access controls within the meaning of 1201.
 Circumventing such techniques may be hard, and hackers may well find that there are easier ways to, say, take remote control of thousands of connected cars simultaneously or disable pacemakers.
-But IoT devices and apps need all the help they can get to prevent incidents that are much more consequential than using third-party coffee pods in your Keurig machine.
+But IoT devices and apps need all the help they can get to prevent incidents that have much graver consequences than using third-party coffee pods in your Keurig machine.